 2. Target People Near the End of the Buying Cycle

-If you want to make money with your pin and an affiliate offer, your pin should be targeting people that are about ready to make a purchase.
-If you make a pin that says something like “What is the best solution for problem xyz” these people may buy but there are more toward the middle of the buying cycle.
+If you want to make money with affiliate marketing on Pinterest without a website, your pin should target people that are about ready to make a purchase.
+If you make a pin that says something like “What is the best solution for problem xyz?” these people may buy but there are more toward the middle of the buying cycle.

 If you want to find people at the very end of the buying cycle you might make a pin that says something like “Product xyz is the best and here’s why.”
 You could put why you think it’s the best in your pin description and then the link goes to your affiliate link where they can make a purchase.